 Kellogg researchers have access to several different research computing systems.
 Here is an overview of these systems, with some guidance to help you find the right platform for the right job.

 KLC is the best research computing option for most people at Kellogg.
-These Linux servers provide access to dozens of scientific computing software packages, large amounts of working memory (1.5 TB per server), and hundreds of TB of networked storage for your code and data.
+These Linux servers provide access to dozens of scientific computing software packages, dozens of CPU cores, large amounts of working memory, and hundreds of TB of networked storage for your code and data.

 These servers are available to Kellogg faculty, PhD students, and other research affiliates.